openbible-io/en_ust/README.md

 "6-7 When they arrived in Bethlehem, there was no place for them to stay in a place where visitors usually stayed.
 So they had to stay in a place where animals slept overnight.
 While they were there the time came for Mary to give birth and she gave birth to her first child, a son.
 She wrapped him in wide strips of cloth and placed him in the feeding place for the animals."

-When editing or translating the UST, keep the order of events as they are in the UST.
+**When editing the UST or translating it into another GL, you must keep the order of events as they are in the UST.**

-##### Figures of Speech
+#### Figures of Speech

 The ULT of Romans 2:21 says: